Walter Arnold Baker: Kentucky Supreme Court

 State Representative Richie Sanders announced he would challenge Baker for his Senate seat in 1996 after legislative redistricting made it unlikely he could win re-election to his seat in the House.
 On April 8, 1996, Democratic Governor Paul E. Patton announced his appointment of Baker to the Kentucky Supreme Court, replacing Justice Charles H. Reynolds, who died in January.
 Baker's appointment left Democrat Jake Dickinson as the perceived favorite to defeat Sanders and win Baker's seat in the Senate.
 Baker resigned his seat in the Senate on April 15, the final day of the legislative session, and was sworn in as a justice an hour later.

 Four men, including Baker, announced their candidacy for the November special election to fill the remainder of Reynolds' term.
-The other candidates included Kentucky Court of Appeals Justices John Miller and Joseph Huddleston and William S. Cooper.
+The other candidates included Kentucky Court of Appeals Justices John Miller and Joseph Huddleston and William Cooper.
 Baker finished third in the special election with 30,278 votes; Cooper won the seat, garnering 33,670 votes to Huddleston's 32,137 and Miller's 26,592.
 Each candidate won by a large margin in his home county, but Baker, from Barren County, cut into Huddleston's margin in neighboring Warren County, while low overall voter turnout in Daviess County hurt Miller.
 During the campaign, fellow justice Joseph Lambert told Baker that he spent too much time writing opinions and not enough time campaigning.